mpihlstrom/femton/README.md

 ### Removing vertices

-The removal of a vertex from a triangulation necessarily prompts, and must coincide with, some form of re-triangulation.
-Incidentally, the removal of a vertex is also a solution to the corner case problem that vertices can become precisely superposed during the re-triangulation induced by moving vertices.
+The removal of a vertex from a triangulation necessarily prompts some form of re-triangulation.
+Incidentally, the removal of a vertex is also a solution to the corner case problem that vertices can become precisely superposed when re-triangulating moving vertices.
 The apparatus of removing a vertex can therefore be delegated by simply moving the vertex so that it superposes a neighbor vertex.

 A typical application of vertex removal is removing those representationally redundant vertices whose adjacent triangles is of the same color.